StreakYC/react-smooth-collapse/README.md

 * `heightTransition` may be a string and is used for customizing the animation.
  This value is prefixed with "height " and is set as the CSS transition property of the SmoothCollapse element.
 This property defaults to ".25s ease".
+* `allowOverflowWhenOpen` is an optional boolean that when true causes the overflow:hidden  CSS rule to be removed while the element is open.
+This behavior is off by  default because the CSS rule must be present while animating, and contents that rely on the rule not being present while open may be jarringly effected when the rule is added.
 * `className` allows a CSS class name to be added to the outer element.
 Care should be taken if any rules added by the class name conflict with SmoothCollapse's own CSS properties.